 Project Director and Founder

-Grace Ioppolo is Professor of Shakespearean and Early Modern Drama in the Department of English and American Literature at the University of Reading.
+Grace Ioppolo is Professor Emerita, and formerly Professor of Shakespearean and Early Modern Drama in the Department of English Literature at the University of Reading.
 Her publications include Dramatists and their Manuscripts in the Age of Shakespeare, Jonson, Middleton and Heywood: Authorship, Authority and the Playhouse (2006) as well as Revising Shakespeare (1991) and Shakespeare Performed: Essays in Honor of R. A. Foakes (2000).
 She has produced critical editions of Shakespeare’s King Lear and Measure for Measure and Middleton’s Hengist, King of Kent and has published numerous articles on textual transmission and manuscript culture.

 With Peter Beal she has co-edited Elizabeth I and the Culture of Writing (2007), a collection of essays on manuscripts written by, to, or for Queen Elizabeth, and English Manuscript Studies 1100-1700, 11: Manuscripts and their Makers in the English Renaissance (2002).
 She is the General Editor of The Complete Works of Thomas Heywood, 10 volumes (forthcoming from Oxford University Press).